meilisearch/meilisearch-rails/README.md

 The gem is compatible with [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord), [Mongoid](https://github.com/mongoid/mongoid) and [Sequel](https://github.com/jeremyevans/sequel).

+⚠️ Note that even if you want to use all the default options, you must declare an empty `meilisearch` block in your model.

 #### Add documents <!-- omit in toc -->

 The following code will create a `Book` index and add search capabilities to your `Book` model.